asfii007/HTML_mini_project/README.md

 # HTML_mini_projroct
-Created a class work timetable using HTML
+Created a class work timetable using HTML.
+>used HtML tables to organise subjects and timings ad Bsic tags.